zfergus/pybind11-autogen/README.md

 ## Known Issues

+This project will get you around 90% (±90%) of the way to a complete binding of your C++ header, but there are some known issues (and probably some unknown ones) that will take some manual intervention.
+The following are known issues that may or may not be fixed in the future:

 * `enum class` are parsed as classes, not enums
 * inline doxygen comments (e.g., `///< @brief A brief description`) are not parsed correctly
-* templates types need to be manually specified
+* template types need to be manually specified

 If you find any other issues, please open an issue on GitHub.